SanCraftDev/Debian-Setup/Debian-Raspian-Upgrade/readme.md

 apt full-upgrade
 ```

-Press Q if you see the Changelogs
+Press Q if you see the Changelogs</br>
-If you getting asked for auto restarts of services Select Yes with Tab to select ant Space to Enter it
+If you getting asked for auto restarts of services Select Yes with Tab to select ant Space to Enter it</br>
-If you getting asked what should happen with an Configfile select keep local Version
+If you getting asked what should happen with an Configfile select keep local Version</br>

 ```sh
 reboot